Second-hand gifts, new experiences: shaking up holiday gift giving

-A professor in the UBC Sauder School of Business, Dr. White researches what motivates consumers to make more sustainable choices.
-In the realm of gift-giving, she says, there is plenty of opportunity for behavioural change toward a more sustainable holiday.
+Dr. Katherine White researches what motivates consumers to make more sustainable choices.
+A professor in the UBC Sauder School of Business, she says that in the realm of gift-giving, there is plenty of opportunity for behavioural change toward a more sustainable holiday.

 “When municipalities measure waste that goes to landfill, they get a big spike around Christmas,” Dr. White notes.
 “A lot of that is wrapping and packaging.”